ComicScrip/reactive-records/README.md

 }

 const getLocalPersistenceService = (storageKey: string) => {
-  // This persistnce service leverages the local storage in the browser
+  // This persistence service leverages the local storage in the browser
   // (it could be AsyncStorage on ReactNative, or whatever) return {
     name: 'LOCAL_STORAGE',